-HPUTA East Village 3 LLC at Sandy TRAX Station
+Hamilton Partners at Sandy TRAX Station

-In a prior year, \$1,580,316 of land value was added to the development agreement for a percentage interest in future profits at the site.
+In a prior year, \$1,580,316 of land value was conveyed to a joint venture entity for capital account and a percentage interest in future profits at the site.

 P. Lease Payable

 The Authority has entered into right to use leases for buildings and land.
 The Authority recognizes a lease liability and an intangible right-to-use lease asset.
 The Authority recognizes lease liabilities with an initial, individual value of \$10,000 or more.
 At the commencement of a lease, the Authority initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
 Subsequently, the lease asset is amortized on a straight-line basis over its useful life.